Jealousy (2013 film): Release

-The film had its world premiere in the Competition section at the 70th Venice International Film Festival on 5 September 2013.
-It was released in France on 4 December 2013.
+The film had its world premiere in the Competition section of the 70th Venice International Film Festival on 5 September 2013.
+It was released in France on 4 December 2013 by Capricci Films.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 73% based on 26 reviews, and an average rating of 6.35/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 73% based on 26 reviews, with an average rating of 6.4/10.
 On Metacritic, the film has a weighted average score of 66 out of 100, based on 17 critics, indicating "generally favorable reviews".

 Kimber Myers of IndieWire gave the film a grade of B, writing: "While it features characters making unrelatable decisions, this 77-minute film is nonetheless compelling and beautifully constructed, and will be of particular interest for fans of French cinema."
 Boyd van Hoeij of The Hollywood Reporter wrote: "Acting is low-key but believable throughout, with Mouglalis finally shedding her supermodel looks to show the contradictory and flawed but very human character underneath."
 Leslie Felperin of Variety called it "slight but watchable".

 Cahiers du cinéma named it the seventh best film of 2013.